 Life on Campus

-Students live in spacious, air-conditioned dormitories on the main campus.
-The dormitories consist of living units (four rooms groups together with a shared kitchenette.)
-Typically, up to eight students live in one unit, with two students sharing a bedroom and bathroom.
-The dormitories also include a large common space with a kitchen that is used for communal studying, socializing, and hosting events.
+Students live in spacious, air-conditioned dormitories on the main campus, with separate units for males and females.
+The dormitories consist of apartment units and caravans; each unit has four rooms and a shared kitchenette.
+Typically, up to eight students live in a unit, with two students sharing a bedroom and bathroom.
+The campus also has a large common space, equipped with a kitchen, for group study sessions, social events, and meetings.

-Differences in nationality, religion, age, language, and social norms are explored in day to day life on campus.
-Guided by their campus life staff, roommates have to decide their household policies regarding kosher/non-kosher food, Sabbath observance, Muslim alcohol prohibitions, vegan needs, composting, water use, cleaning responsibilities and how to celebrate different religious and national holidays.
+Daily life on campus includes engaging around differences in nationality, language, religion, age and social norms.
+Guided by the campus life staff, roommates decide on their household policies regarding halal/kosher food, Sabbath observance, Muslim alcohol prohibitions, vegan needs, composting, water use, cleaning responsibilities and how to celebrate different religious and national holidays.

-Dormitories are within walking distances to classrooms, the AIES offices, the dining hall, laundry, sports facilities, and the library.
+Dormitories are within walking distances to classrooms, Arava Institute offices, the dining hall, laundry services, sports facilities, and the library.

-Students eat in the kibbutz dining hall with kibbutz members, staff, volunteers, and visitors.
-They use kibbutz facilities, such as communal laundry and recycling, and participate as volunteers in the dining hall once each semester.
-Students can choose to further their connection to the Kibbutz through “adopted” Kibbutz families.
-Families might host students in their homes, during family activities, or for occasional meals.
-Students are also encouraged to take part in kibbutz events and holidays.
-Also, students often mingle with kibbutz members and volunteers at a kibbutz pub, which is open a few days a week.
+Students eat in the kibbutz dining hall with community members, staff, volunteers, and visitors.
+They use kibbutz facilities, such as communal laundry and recycling, and participate as volunteers in the dining hall once a semester.
+Students are invited and encouraged to take part in kibbutz events and holidays.

 Friends and family love to visit you at the Arava Institute.
 We welcome your guests, but we must keep in mind the issues of food, lodging, and atmosphere: